 The exotic shorthair has an easy coat to care for.
 A weekly groom is sufficient to remove loose hairs.
 Brush teeth daily with a pet toothbrush and toothpaste (don’t use human toothpaste on your cat).
 Raw chicken necks or cut up beef are also good for maintaining dental health.

 An annual veterinary health checkup is important, and once your exotic is seven, twice a year is recommended, that way any health problems can be picked up early.
 Always consult a veterinarian for recommendations on a vaccine schedule for your exotic shorthair.

 Parasite control is important even for indoor cats.
 Treat regularly for fleas and intestinal worms.

 Frequently asked questions

-No, the Exotic Shorthair is not a rare breed of cat.
+Are exotic shorthairs rare?
+The exotic shorthair is not a rare breed of cat.

-A registered cat breeder is the best place to buy an Exotic Shorthair.
+Where can I buy an exotic shorthair?
+A registered cat breeder is the best place to buy an exotic shorthair.
 Check with cat registries for a list of registered breeders.
 Do not buy from backyard (unregistered) breeders or pet shops, many of whom obtain cats from kitten mills.

+How big do exotic shorthair cats get?
 The Exotic Shorthair is a medium to large breed.
 Females range from 5 to 5.5 kg and males from 5.5 to 6 kg.